Best Trim Restorer: Revive Your Car’s Faded Black Trim

 - Besides car detailing, you can restore the faded black plastic by using a heat gun to bring out the oils that enhance the color.
 You can also use oily peanut butter to restore black plastic or paint over the defective plastic.

-Q: Will trim restorer remove the wax coating off my car?
+Q. Will the trim restorer remove the wax coating off my car?

 A: It depends on how you apply the restorer.
 Trim restorers work by stripping off whatever is coating the exterior trim surface and replacing it with a protective layer that prevents fading, water, and dust.
 If you use an applicator pad to apply the chemical on the trim, it will remove the wax.
 However, it won’t remove the wax coat if it accidentally spills on parts of your car that are wax-coated as long as you don’t rub it in.